 RDOC operate as a facilitator for the resources (reagents to data) generated by DRGC to be available to the general scientific community in a manner that is complaint with FAIR data sharing principles.
 This group organizes and coordinate consortium wide meetings.
 RDOC are open to co-host meetings with interested outside consortia.
 Please contact if interested.

-In the spring of 2019, there were three new CEITs added to the IDG.
+In the spring of 2022, there were a second round of CEIT awardees added to the IDG.
 These groups are working on expanding the utility and development of the informatics tools to aid in the goal of illuminating the druggable genome.
-Tools from these groups include reactome, ProKino, and Monarch Initiative.
+More information on their work can be found at CEIT-BCM, CEIT-ISMMS, and CEIT-UGA-IC.
+Previous round of CEIT awards were made in 2019.
+More information on these groups can be found at CEIT-JAX, CEIT-OHSU, and CEIT-UGA.
+Tools from these groups include reactome , ProKino , and Monarch Initiative .

-The first round of IDG associated R03 awardees were announced by the NIH in the fall of 2019 in response to RFA-RM-18-021.
-These 16 new investigators are elucidating further the biological networks, potential binding molecules and disease relevance of different understudied IDG targets.
-Additional rounds of IDG associated R03 awardees are expected to be announcement later in 2020.
+The first round of IDG associated R03 awardees were announced by the NIH in the fall of 2019 in response to RFA-RM-18-021 .
+Since then there have been additional rounds of R03 funding opportunities announced by the NIH.
+These new investigators are elucidating further the biological networks, potential binding molecules and disease relevance of different understudied IDG targets.
+To see a list of all rounds of IDG associated R03 awardees please visit IDG R03 award sites.